ThirstiestWater/10-Minutes-Till-Work/README.md

-# Coffee Crashers ☕🫘
+# 10 Minutes Till Work☕🫘

-Run away from ice cubes before they dilute your coffee !
+Run away and melt the ice cubes before they dilute your coffee before work!

 ### Stack used:
 - Python 🐍